 In this section, we analyze the equilibrium actions of the firm's manager (henceforth, "firm") and of the investor.
 As we will see, the incidence of fraud is hump-shaped, first increasing in the prior probability that firms are good, then decreasing.
 When this prior probability is below the point at which fraud reaches its peak, fraud increases as monitoring decreases; when the prior is above this peak, fraud and monitoring decrease together.
-The peak in fraud occurs for moderately good priors, and this peak shifts towards higher priors as monitoring costs decrease.
+Most importantly, whenever monitoring is feasible, the peak in fraud occurs for good priors - those for which the average net present value of a firm's project is positive - and this peak shifts towards higher priors as monitoring costs decrease.
+In this sense, fraud is associated with "good times."